46th EATKS Participates in Operation Agile Spartan

 |Downloads:

-This work, 46th EATKS Participates in Operation Agile Spartan [Image 4 of 4], by TSgt Isaac Garden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 46th EATKS Participates in Operation Agile Spartan, by TSgt Isaac Garden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT